olivfwm/Project-Portfolio/HonorsResearch/Outline.md

-# Statistics Honors Individual Study - Movements Classification and Analysis
+# Statistics Honors Individual Study - Tango Movements Classification and Analysis

 This is a placeholder for future work with my supervisor on the project of analyzing tango-movments.